 Getting true data privacy starts with not sharing information.
 If the data is not created online, it cannot be stolen.
 Now let’s look at some more complex options for data privacy:

 - Account settings: Social media sites allow you to adjust how much of your data they take.
-Facebook is one you particularly need to be aware of.
-Google is another.
 Be sure to adjust these for the best possible data privacy.
 This also applies to online shopping and banking accounts.

 - Cleanup: Do you still have your MySpace account active?
 It might be time to delete it.
 If you want to keep it up for posterity, be sure to minimize the amount of information that can be found there.
 Delete your emo hair pictures, at least… On a serious note, this applies to all of your online accounts that you do not use anymore.

 Please click the links provided in this article if you do not understand what you need to do.
-Each of these points is its own article unto itself.
+Each one is its own article unto itself.
 Pick and choose the ones that you need help with, and you will enjoy better data privacy.